nubz/snaffl/README.md

-# snapcards
+# snaffl

-Development repo using Meteor, ReactJS and Material UI.
+Development repo using Meteor, ReactJS, grapher and Material UI.